Noise, noise, noise. Life these days is so filled up with busy noise, of children, husbands, house, TV, or just things around us.

 Feeling: Motivated, Inspired

-I realize that nothing really has changed above but the GED…but have you try to pass GED practice test?
+I realize that nothing really has changed above but the GED…but have you tried to pass a GED practice test?
 It’s exhausting, even the simple language questions, it’s an excellent exercise.
-If you don’t understand what I mean go to this website: http://gedeasy.com/ged-practice-tests/ click on the link and take a test.
+If you don’t understand what I mean go to this website: MyCareerTools.com and take a test.
 It’s not easy at all.

 I am one of those people who thinks jobs are irrelevant to making money, despite having a full-time job.
 I also believe in financial diversification, multiple streams of revenue, freelancing, and self-employment.
 I’ve had staff jobs, long-term freelance jobs, sold ebooks, gotten paid to participate in focus groups,transcribed amateur wrestling interviews, held temp jobs, and made money through traditional publishing routes.
 I seem to be one of the few that jobs are sometimes fun.
 Or teach you things.
 Or give you a place to stop and rethink where you want to go.
 Or offer a useful way to learn how to launch your own business or harness skills to take to your freelance endeavours.